-8The static alarm reduction heuristics of CONBRIO decrease the number of false alarms (23.5 to 20.5 on average) and the number of false alarms per true alarm (5.2 to 4.5 on average) without decreasing the bug detection ability (i.e. CONBRIO without the static alarm reduction heuristics detects the same 61 bugs and raises 23.5 false alarms per target program on average).
+4.5 on average) without decreasing the bug detection ability (i.e. CONBRIO without the static alarm reduction heuristics detects the same 61 bugs and raises 23.5 false alarms per target program on average).

-9 CONBRIO generated 3.3 calling contexts per target function each of which has 4.3 functions on average.
-It spent 11.2 minutes to generate 725,584 unit test cases for 4,040 target functions and 20.7 minutes to apply alarm filtering strategy on 100 machines and covered 80.9% of the branches on average.
+&lt;sup>7 CONBRIO generated 3.3 calling contexts per target function each of which has 4.3 functions on average.
+It spent 11.2 minutes to generate 725,584 unit tests for 4,040 target functions and 20.7 minutes to apply the symbolic alarm filtering on 100 machines and covered 80.9% of the branches on average.